 On Wednesday 6 June the Hon.
-Gladys Berejiklian MP, Premier of NSW, introduced the Modern Slavery Bill 2018 to the Legislative Council.
+Gladys Berejiklian MP, Premier of NSW, introduced the Modern Slavery Bill 2018 to the Legislative Assembly.

 In the second reading speech the Premier reflected on the privilege it was to introduce the Modern Slavery Bill 2018, on behalf of the Hon.
 Paul Green MLC, for consideration by the Lower House.

 The Premier acknowledged Mr Green's tireless efforts both inside and outside the House.
 As well as thanking all the colleagues and supporters throughout the State for the efforts they have made to help raise public awareness about Modern Slavery and Human Trafficking in New South Wales.

 It is not every day that members of this place or the other place put forward something that will have a positive impact for literally thousands of people, and I commend the member for all his activity in this regard.